storj/storj/docs/blueprints/horizontal-scale-garbage-collection.md

 2. Store bloom filters in a remote cache or remote data store.
 We currently have a redis instance that the Satellite uses, but it is only 1gb size so if we wanted to explore this option, we would need to greatly increase the size.

-3. Make bloom filter size smaller by altering the falsePositiveRate or hard code the size of the bloomfilters instead of basing it off of piece count.The bloom filter size is related to node count and piece count, but we could hard code the bloom filter size so that it only relates to node count.
+3. Make bloom filter size smaller by altering the falsePositiveRate or hard code the size of the bloom filters instead of basing it off of piece count.The bloom filter size is related to node count and piece count, but we could hard code the bloom filter size so that it only relates to node count.
 However we need to better understand the false positive impact of this before moving forward.

 4. Only process a fraction of the storage nodes at one time.
 Currently GC runs every 5 days so instead of running once every 5 days, instead run continuously.
 - Cons: